MellyFinnese/AI-BOM-Inspector/README.md

 ### AI-BOM extensions

 CycloneDX and SPDX exports include AI-BOM extension data (e.g., `aibom:source`, license category, risk score, and issues) alongside the standard SBOM fields.
 See `docs/ai-bom-extensions.md` for the JSON schema and how each extension maps into CycloneDX properties and SPDX summaries.

+### Standards alignment
+- **AI-BOM schema mapping**: `schemas/report.schema.json` tracks the AI-BOM JSON conventions and is structured to align with the TAIBOM-style trust/attestation fields emerging in the community (e.g., explicit model source, license, provenance, and risk signals).
+- **CycloneDX/SPDX bridges**: the CycloneDX/SPDX exporters project `aibom:*` properties into vendor-neutral fields so the output can slot into existing SBOM pipelines without custom parsers.
+- **Reference-first posture**: schema updates aim to follow the AI-BOM working drafts; additions are scoped so teams can diff their SBOMs against the schema and treat this project as a reference implementation rather than a one-off tool.

+### Output formats at a glance
+See `docs/OUTPUTS.md` for a side-by-side JSON, SARIF, and CycloneDX example plus guidance on when to use each.

+### Adoption defaults
+- **Gates to start with**: fail CI on `--fail-on-score 70`, require allowlisted model sources (`--require-input` plus allowlist rules in `policies/examples/*`), and keep `--offline` as the default posture.
+- **CI vs. local**: run `aibom scan --format json --output aibom-report.json --fail-on-score 70` in CI, then publish CycloneDX/SPDX via `--format cyclonedx` or `--format spdx` for downstream compliance jobs.
+Locally, add `--format html` or `--format markdown` for readability and iterate with `--diff` against previous runs.
+- **Policy cookbook**: see `docs/POLICY_COOKBOOK.md` for OSS-friendly, enterprise-strict, and regulated defaults that can be copied into your own policy file.

 Configuration tips: